So what is living with a Leonberger like? Like other breeds, they have

 - They grow very quickly in body and slowly in mind.
 When you get your puppy at 8 weeks it will weigh

-around 20 lbs. + A few months later that cute fuzzy pup will be a teenager hitting 100 lbs.
-You need
+around 20 or so lbs.
+A few months later that cute fuzzy pup will be a teenager hitting 100 lbs.
+You

 rubber backed throw rugs in areas that are tiled or have wood floors to prevent injuries for the first